 Most very small or mosaic tiles will be mounted on a mesh backing with fixed spacing between individual tiles.
 You will still need to control the spacing between these pre-mounted mesh sheets.

 Once you have a plan for tile spacing, assemble enough tile (and tile spacers if using) to complete your initial thin-set application.
 Thin-set adhesives generally have short working times and should be mixed in small batches that can be completely used within the products working time.
 In general, this will be area equivalent of one 3′ x 5′ backer board sheet for small tiles and several sheets for larger tiles.

-Using the proper sized notched trowel, apply an even coat of thin-set to a small area just above the beginning point of your tile install.
+Then, using the proper sized notched trowel, apply an even coat of thin-set to a small area just above the beginning point of your tile install.
 The proper notched trowel size is determined by the size of the tile you plan to install and the type of surface it will be installed on.
-The goal is to provide sufficient mortar coverage of the back of the tile surface to meet the ANSI guidelines which require 80% mortar coverage for all installations except for wet or exterior installations which require 95% coverage.
-In general, the following will provide sufficient thin-set mortar coverage when installing standard tile to a relatively smooth surface (like backer board):
+The goal is to provide sufficient mortar coverage of the back of the tile surface for proper adhesion of the tiles to the backer board.

 Begin thin-set application above the starting point for your first row of tiles.
 Apply thin-set to an area that you believe you can finish tiling within the working time for the thin-set mortar product you are using (generally 10 – 20 minutes).
 Apply an uniform layer of thin-set using a notched trowel.